There it was, sitting in my shopping bag. A gift from the educational store where I had just

-It wasn’t until we started using unit studies to cover history and science, that I finally began mapping out our lessons.
-It made sense to schedule out how long we were to be spending in each unit and which activities were to be covered within each.
+It wasn’t until we started using unit studies to cover history and science that I finally began mapping out our lessons.
+It made sense to schedule how long we were to be spending in a particular unit and which activities would to be covered.
 I was visually able to see the expanse of our year, planning more thoroughly.
 While I wasn’t planning out every aspect of our day, writing down each child’s lesson assignments, I learned the value of organizing certain portions of our routines.

-Did I finally dig out the planner the helpful educational store had offered me?
-Um… yeah, no. Honestly, I had completely forgotten about it.
-Plus, I found doing things on my computer better suited my needs.
+Did I finally dig out the planner the helpful educational store had offered?
+Truthfully, no. I had completely forgotten about the planner by this point.
+I found doing things on my computer better suited my needs.
 I was able to copy, paste, adjust within seconds, color code easily, and sync the information within all our devices so everyone could stay on top of things.